-As a social marketer, you have a ton on your plate.
-There are a million things to prep and plan for as you liaise between the marketing and creative departments to ensure that your most important visual touchpoints are relaying the right on-brand message through a carefully crafted narrative.
-NBD.
+As a social marketer, you have a lot on your plate.
+There are a million things to prep and plan for as you liaise between the marketing and creative departments to ensure that your most important visual touch points are relaying the right on-brand message through a carefully crafted narrative.

-While everyone is out there thinking you have the easy fun job, you're here struggling trying to make everything look effortless while strategizing and staying on top of a sleepless Internet.
+While everyone is out there thinking you have the easy fun job, you're here struggling to try to make everything look effortless while strategizing and staying on top of a sleepless Internet.
 Little do they know that every IG post is the result of a thoughtful, intentional brand message.

 To manage social media accounts is to be on 24/7/365, making the existence of social media publishing tools and an Instagram post planner vital to survival.
 When you develop an Instagram content strategy, devising a game plan for your ensuing social posts is de rigueur.

 Keeping a social media posting schedule is about both organization and the ability to stay nimble, while simultaneously executing your visual brand strategy.
 You're serving much more than just photos and videos—you're thinking about the bigger picture and the ongoing brand story you're telling through those Instagram posts.
 Social media content is your strategy's culmination, and those visuals must deliver.
 No pressure.

-Because Instagram automation is not an applicable solution, you're gonna want to opt for a comprehensive set of social content scheduling tools that will support your social media marketing strategy while also doubling as an Instagram post planner.
+Because Instagram automation is not an applicable solution, you'll want to opt for a comprehensive set of social content scheduling tools that will support your social media marketing strategy while also doubling as an Instagram post planner.
 The Dash Hudson's Social Media Scheduler is the complete package when it comes to planning your calendar, essentially stopping short of telling you how often to post on Instagram.